Beth Mead: 2022: WSL all-time second-most goal contributions and ACL injury

-In October 2022, after her successful UEFA Women's Euro 2022 campaign, Mead revealed it was her mother's terminal ovarian cancer diagnosis in summer 2021 that fuelled her acclaimed performance last season.
-She said, "It made me look at life a lot differently.
-My mum's now having a lot of her life taken away from her from this disease.
-I don't think you can waste time anymore worrying about things that are not worth worrying about."
-When the family was unsure if she would even be alive by the time Mead played in a home Euros, Mead made the conscious decision to "strip it all back" and just go out and play with freedom and youthful abandon.
-She said, "My motivation was my mum. … I wanted to make her proud.
-I wanted to make her happy."
-She said that she had spent all year "trying to put a smile on my mum's face."

-Mead became second in WSL all-time goal contributions (93) with 54 goals and 39 assists on 16 September 2022.

-Mead was named PFA Fan's Player of the Month and Arsenal Player of the Month for September 2022 after she scored three goals and assisted two in two games.
-On 19 October 2022, she was named Player of the Match in Arsenal's historic 5–1 win over the Champions League holders Lyon.
-She scored two goals and assisted one.
-Lyon are eight-time winners of the Champions League.
-It is the first time they have conceded five goals since May 2005.
-They had previously not lost by more than a single goal in the Champions League since 2009 and this was only their second defeat in 83 home games.
+Mead became the WSL's second all-time goal contributor (with 54 goals and 39 assists) on 16 September 2022.
+She was named PFA Fan's Player of the Month and Arsenal Player of the Month for September 2022 after scoring three goals and recording two assists in two games.
+On 19 October 2022, she was named Player of the Match in Arsenal's historic 5–1 win over Champions League holders Lyon.
+She scored two goals and assisted a further one.
+It marked the first time Lyon had lost by more than a single goal in the Champions League since 2009 and was their second defeat in 83 home games.